Frequently Asked Questions

 How much guidance is available from COA (number of guidance to number of asylum seekers)?

-At a regular location as proposed in Aalten, COA provides appropriate staffing.
-During the day, several supervisors and social workers are present.
-At night, 3 security guards are present.
-The number of staff is tailored to the group size (maximum 300) and is monitored by COA, with experience from other AZCs as a starting point.
+At a regular location such as the one proposed in Aalten, the COA will ensure appropriate staffing levels.
+During the day, several supervisors and social workers will be present.
+At night, there will be three security guards on duty.
+The number of staff will be tailored to the size of the group (maximum 300) and will be monitored by the COA, based on experience from other asylum seekers' centers.

 How many security guards will soon be present?